Travelling salesman problem: Pairwise exchange

-The pairwise exchange or 2-opt technique involves iteratively removing two edges and replacing these with two different edges that reconnect the fragments created by edge removal into a new and shorter tour.
+The pairwise exchange or 2-opt technique involves iteratively removing two edges and replacing them with two different edges that reconnect the fragments created by edge removal into a new and shorter tour.
 Similarly, the 3-opt technique removes 3 edges and reconnects them to form a shorter tour.
 These are special cases of the k-opt method.
-The label Lin–Kernighan is an often heard misnomer for 2-opt.
-Lin–Kernighan is actually the more general k-opt method.
+The label Lin–Kernighan is an often heard misnomer for 2-opt; Lin–Kernighan is actually the more general k-opt method.